stethoscope-js/embed/README.md

 ### Issues

 We use the [stethoscope-js/stethoscope](https://github.com/stethoscope-js/stethoscope) repository for issues for all projects, including this one.
-If you found a bug or have a feature request, [open an issue](https://github.com/stethoscope-js/stethoscope/issues) in the Stethoscope repository and add the label "action".
+If you found a bug or have a feature request, [open an issue](https://github.com/stethoscope-js/stethoscope/issues) in the Stethoscope repository and add the label "embed".

 ## 💻 Usage